 1. Create demand.
 The world has a surplus of people who think they can do a good job speaking to crowds or who have interesting life experiences.
-This means the market is a demand market, not a supply market (Writing books or making music function the same way).
-Unless your particular story has great appeal, say perhaps because you won five gold medals at a recent Olympics , or you’ve been on a spate of talk shows lately, there is no general demand for you.
+This means the market is a demand market, not a supply market (Writing books or making music functions the same way).
+Unless your particular story has great appeal, say perhaps because you won five gold medals at a recent Olympics, or you’ve been on a spate of talk shows lately, there is no general demand for you.
 This has little to do with your ability.
-You might be a great expert in your field and the best speaker in this galaxy, but it will require many people seeing you speak many times for word of your talents to spread.
+You might be a great expert in your field and the best speaker in this galaxy, but it will require many people seeing you speak, assuming you are good, for the reputation of your abilities to spread.
 This can take years.
 It did for me.
 Plan to put in the time.